Couples Vacation in Israel

 Israel is a fantastic destination for a couples get-away, there is gorgeous countryside, exotic deserts, crystal clear sea, sandy beaches, romantic restaurants and many unique places to stay.
 Avoid the large hotels during the Israeli school holidays when Israeli families take over with screaming kids in tow.
 Stick to the smaller, intimate boutique hotels, B&BS and rural hideaways or the exclusive city hotels.
 Here are a selection of top romantic things to see, do and experience as a couple in Israel.

+Top 10 Romantic Things to do in Israel.
 Where to Eat and Where to Stay

 Israel has so many small and intimate mamma and papa establishments that you are bound to discover your own favorite romantic restaurant.
 However, a few of the most famously romantic Israeli eateries include Cavalier, a French restaurant in Jerusalem; Zuni with its balcony seating in Jerusalem; Adora in Tel Aviv and Shiri Bistro in the quaint town of Rosh Pina.